w-okada/voice-changer/README.md

 ## System requirements

 > **NOTE**: Minimum requirement means that you will be able to run **ONLY** the voice changer.
-Voice conversion and gaming at the same time will not provide satisfying experience.
+Voice conversion and gaming at the same time will not provide satisfying experience with minimum requirements in most cases.

 RAM: at least 6GB.